 - Provide suggestions for managing finances and credit

 Classes are free but REGISTRATION IS REQUIRED.
 Email Julie Steele, Outreach Manager to register.
 (Childcare will be provided by request for children aged 4 and up).
-All classes are held in the Loudoun Habitat for Humanity office located at 700 Fieldstone Drive, Suite 128, Leesburg, VA 20176.
+You will be notified of the class location once you have registered.

-Once an application has been processed and reviewed, a determination will be made as to an applicants eligibility and if warranted, a home visit will be scheduled.
+Once an application has been processed and reviewed, a determination will be made as to an applicants financial eligibility.
+If financial eligibility requirements are met, a home visit will be scheduled.

 Following the home visit, if it is established that there is a demonstrated need, a willingness to partner with Loudoun Habitat and the ability to pay a mortgage, the application will be presented to the Loudoun Habitat for Humanity Board of Directors to make the final determination of partnership.

 Once approved by the Board of Directors, applicants will be presented with a Home Buyer Agreement to sign.
-Additionally, applicants will be given access to required homeonwer educational classes that must be completed.
+Once the Home Buyer Agreement is signed, applicants become future homeowners.
+Additionally, future homeowners will be given access to required homeonwer education classes that must be completed.

 Sweat equity can take many forms when working with Loudoun Habitat.
 It can mean construction work on a Loudoun Habitat home, working in the Loudoun Habitat ReStore, assisting with administrative duties, or countless other ways of helping out.
 Required homeowner educational classes also count as sweat equity.